MicrosoftDocs/memdocs/windows-365/enterprise/troubleshoot-azure-network-connection.md

 - The domain join user has sufficient permissions to join the domain provided.
 - The domain join user can write to the organizational unit (OU) provided.
 - The domain join user is not restricted in how many computers they can join.
-For example, the default maximum joins per user is 10 and this can effect Cloud PC provisioning.
+For example, the default maximum joins per user is 10 and this can affect Cloud PC provisioning.
 - The subnet being used can reach a domain controller.
 - You test Add-Computer using the domain join credentials on a VM connected to the Cloud PC vNet/subnet.
 - You troubleshoot domain join failures like any physical computer in your organization.